WASasquatch/WAS_Extras/README.md

 - Git clone the repo to `ComfyUI/custom_nodes`
 - Or; install with [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager)
-- Or; download the individual custom node `.py` files and put the in your `ComfyUI/custom_nodes` folder.
+- Or; download the individual custom node `.py` files and put them in your `ComfyUI/custom_nodes` folder.

 ## Conditioning (Blend)
 Blend prompt conditioning by different interpolation/operation methods.

 ## DebugThis
 Debug any input.
-It will print the object, as well as display a mapping of it if it's not a common time (like `str`, `int`, `float`, etc).
+It will print the object, as well as display a mapping of it if it's not a common type (like `str`, `int`, `float`, etc).

 ## Inpainting VAE Encode
 [**Download Inpainting_Example_Workflow_And_Images.zip**](https://github.com/WASasquatch/WAS_Extras/files/12719211/Inpainting_Example_Workflow_And_Images.zip)